It’s important for older to people to have a cool bedroom for a good night's sleep.

 Sleep deprivation negatively affects your mind and body:

 A bad night of sleep often leads to a bad day awake.
-However, while setting your air-conditioning (AC) to the lowest setting might help you sleep better, it can drive up your energy bill.
+However, while setting your air-conditioning (AC) to the coldest setting might help you sleep better, it can drive up your energy bill.
 Fortunately, there are cheaper and more energy-efficient tricks for staying cool.

 Set your AC as high as you comfortably can, perhaps around 25ºC, and pair it with a fan for improved airflow.
 Many AC units have a ‘sleep mode’ to conserve energy.